mobiletoly/ktor-hexagonal-multimodule/README.md

 Make sure to replace *your-local-ip-address* in APP_DB_URI in command above to the actual IP address of your machine that you can find with **ifconfig** or **ipconfig** shell commands (you cannot use *localhost* anymore, because localhost inside AddressBook application docker container will be pointing to that container instead of your host machine).

+## HOCON configuration

+Application configurations are stored in popular and powerful HOCON format (https://github.com/lightbend/config).
+Our config files location is at `app/infra/src/main/resource` and here you can find files such as `config-common.conf`, `config-local.conf` and `config-prod.conf`.
+Common file is used to keep all configurations that can be shared between all deployments, while `-local` and `-prod` means that configuration will be loading for specific environments (you can add your own if needed).
+This second part after dash `-` must match what you pass via `APP_DEPLOYMENT_ENV` environment variable.

 ## Unit tests